ncatlab/nlab-content/pages/2902.md

 Adding our two results, we have:
 ${B F}^2+{A K}^2={A B}\cdot(A N + B N)={A B}^2$.

 $B F$ is our radius (or equivalently, the length of one side of a hexagon inscribed in the same circle), $A K$ is a decagon side, and $A B$ is a pentagon side.
+So we have established the pentagon-decagon-hexagon identity.

 #Other proofs#